The clip showed the 22-year-old tending to her children's needs while simultaneously running around the house to keep it as clean as possible.

 Editor's note: This article was originally published on July 23, 2021.
 It has since been updated.

-A young mom went viral on social media after she single-handedly disproved the widespread misconception that stay-at-home moms have it easy.
+A young mom has gained attention on social media after she single-handedly disproved the widespread misconception that stay-at-home moms have it easy.
 Responding to her boyfriend's ignorant comment that she does nothing while he works all day, TikTok user sierra_not_ciara filmed a day in her to show the endless list of tasks and chores she has to deal with.
-"I just want to feel appreciated... so many things I didn’t even record," the mom-of-two captioned the now-viral video.
+"I just want to feel appreciated... so many things I didn’t even record," the mom-of-two captioned the video.
 The clip showed the 22-year-old tending to her children's needs while simultaneously running around the house to keep it as clean as possible.

 In the video, the TikToker is constantly on her feet as she goes about the day bathing, feeding, and clothing her kids in addition to cooking, cleaning, and tending to laundry.
 The eye-opening video struck a chord with many on the video-sharing platform and has gained over 10.7 million views since it was uploaded.
 Several TikTok users apparently also lashed out against the woman's boyfriend, forcing her to turn off the comments in the video and later explain that she'd only made the video as a means to channel her frustrations following a fight with her boyfriend.
 She also clarified that the two of them have since worked out their differences and urged followers to stop spewing hatred.